kbieser/wrangling-genomics/_episodes/13-fly-snpEff_snpsift.md

 # Upload the bed file to the vcfs directory

-I have shared with each of you in Teams, a 2R.bed file.
+I have shared with each of you a file in the content library of your OneNote notebook, a 2R.bed file.
 You need to upload this into '~/data/FlyCURE/results/vcfs'.
 Download and save the 2R.bed file some where on your computer, then move into your Discovery Environment.
 Follow the steps below to upload the 2R.bed file into your `vcfs` directory.
 Once you click the "Simple Upload From Desktop" button, navigate to where you saved the 2R.bed file and upload.
 Once the file is uploaded, you can launch the app from your data directory.

 ![Image of how to upload 2R.bed file](../img/upload_bed.png)